sa-akhavani/developer-setup/README.md

 So I chose `Ly` as my display manager, keeping everything minimal.

-## Shell and Prompt Engine (Fish, Starship, ZSH)
+## Shell and Prompt Engine (Starship, ZSH)
-### Fish
+### ZSH
-- Fish: Smart and user-friendly command line shell.
-Includes syntax highlighting, autosuggest-as-you-type, fancy tab completions
-- Starship: Minimal, blazing-fast, and customizable prompt for any shell!
-- ZSH (Alternative to Fish): Unix shell with tons of quality of life features.
+- ZSH with Oh My ZSH

-## Terminal and Multiplexer (Wezterm, Tmux, Kitty)
+## Terminal and Multiplexer (Wezterm, Tmux)
 ### Wezterm
 - Wezterm: a GPU-Accelared cross-platform terminal emulator that supports font ligatures
 - Tmux: Highly customizable terminal multiplexer
-- Kitty (Alternative to Wezterm): Cross-platform, fast, feature-rich, GPU based terminal.

 ### Editor (Neovim)
-- My go-to editor is Neovim, a Vim-based powerhouse equipped with thousands of plugins and features.
-It strikes a balance between functionality and efficiency that I'm proud to use.
+- My go-to editor is Neovim, a highly customizable and modern vim-based editor.
-- I mainly use Neovim but I also use other IDEs if I am working on a project with a huge codebase.
-I am not crazy :D
+- I mainly use Neovim but I also other IDEs if I am working on a project with a huge codebase.
-- I spent a lot of time coming up with something that is not bloated but a ton of features and am very proud of this config.

 ## WIP